the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 console.log(Boolean('')); // false
 ~~~~~~~

-This knowledge will later help us to make decisions in JavaScript not only based on booleans, but also implictly on empty strings or `undefined`/`null`.
+This knowledge will later help us to make decisions in JavaScript not only based on booleans, but also implictly on empty strings or `undefined`/`null` values.
 Anyway, while type coercion helps us as a developer not to take care of the conversions manually all the time, type conversion gives us the tools whenever we have to perform it ourselves.

 ### Exercises: